davicedraz/school-exam-manager/README.md

 ### Architecture

 In software engineering, the solution architecture is a product of the quality attributes extracted from the requirements and business rules.
 The current database schema looks as follows:

 ![ERD](docs/images/ERD_School_Exams_Management_System.png)

-- A simulation may have \<N\> tests
+- A Practice Exam may have \<N\> tests
 - Each test has a list of 10 questions, 3 easy, 4 medium and 3 difficult
 - Each test contains a different answer key associated